Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 What Sellers Should Know About Home Inspections and Repair Negotiations

 Many sellers focus on getting an offer accepted, but the transaction is not finished once the contract is signed.
-The inspection period can become one of the most stressful parts of the selling process if sellers are not prepared.
+The inspection period can become one of the most stressful parts of the selling process when sellers are not prepared.

-That is why understanding home inspections and repair negotiations when selling your home can help reduce surprises, protect your equity, and create a smoother path to closing.
+Understanding home inspections and repair negotiations when selling your home can help reduce surprises, protect your equity, and create a smoother path to closing.

 Why the Inspection Period Matters